The Power of Big Data in Global Shipping Transformation

 Currents of Change: Big Data Analytics in the Shipping Industry

 The shipping industry is experiencing slow growth according to a report published by IHS.
-In this challenging climate, the implementation of big data technologies has not as yet, been widely adopted and the benefits are not fully realised.
+In this challenging climate, the implementation of big data technologies has not as yet, been widely adopted and the benefits are not fully realized.
 However, several sea posts around the world have begun integrating this technology and the results are promising.

 Ports in Singapore and Malaysia are using big data analytics for logistics and transportation.
 Using the innovation to refine their inspection systems, improve security and enhance productivity.
 Ports in Columbia and Germany are using this innovative technology to predict equipment failures and regulate vessel operations.